 Premium Processing Suspension

 While premium processing is a very desirable service, it is not always available.
-The USCIS sometimes suspend the service for certain employment-based categories.
+The USCIS sometimes suspends the service for certain employment-based categories.
 This is done to allow other petitions to be processed, especially in visa categories that have an annual cap.

 Therefore, it is highly recommended that petitioners first verify whether the premium service is available for the desired classification before filing a request.
 It is also essential to determine that the visa cap for a category has not been met.
 As previously mentioned, filing a premium processing does not give special benefits where a cap is applicable.